 You can find a certified dog trainer through the website for the Certification Council for Professional Dog Trainers.
 If you are told by a trainer that he or she is not qualified for your case, ask for a referral to a behavior counselor or animal behaviorist.
 The CCPDT also has a certification for behavior consultant.

 There are three different types of specialists who deal with animal behavior problems:

 Behavior counselor.
-A behavior counselor is often a certified pet trainer, but he or she should also have more experience and knowledge, including a background in learning theory, awareness of the latest scientific knowledge, and hands-on training.
+A behavior counselor or consultant is often a certified pet trainer, but he or she should also have more experience and knowledge, including a background in learning theory, awareness of the latest scientific knowledge, and hands-on training.
 A behavior counselor should be able to analyze and diagnose the problem, devise and explain a possible solution, and do necessary follow-up.
 Like trainers, some counselors are species-specific.

 Certified applied animal behaviorist.
 These are people who have been certified by the Animal Behavior Society (ABS) as either an applied or an associate applied animal behaviorist.
 Certification by ABS means that an individual meets certain educational, experiential and ethical standards required by the society.